TimT-code/LinkLore/README.md

     Same as above, but timed version...
         How many unique links can you add in chosen durations of time?
 Most of use can quicky type at least 10 websites from memory.
     Add parameters to hide video and use purely youtube audio from same videos.
-    More list types - save as json, arrays, objects, multidimensionals, plain text, as a pic, as unlinked list also,
+    More list types - save as json, arrays, objects, multidimensionals, plain text, as a pic, as unlinked list also.
+    Make Popups not smother eachother, and intelligently move to accomodate a new popup.
+Maybe sort these to visual areas etc.
+    Make video/pics/audio assets internal/local/(Not hosted on youtube etc) for faster loading and precision with timers

   -Bugs/Quirks - fix/improve/add/redo code-
     setTimeout's timers need to be cancelled with clearTimeout's - have to name them and incorporate into the code